Mjboothaus/data-beach/videos_to_watch.md

 ### Conda

 We use `conda` as a cross-platform package manager.
+We install conda and then Python and a list of default packages in an enviroment called `condadb`.

 ### JupyterLab and Jupyter notebook